zmitchell/tinkering.xyz/content/introduction-to-proc-macros.md

 Let's say we want to parse the definition of a function.
 How would we represent the pieces of a function definition as a Rust struct?
 Well, there's obviously the characters `fn` somewhere, so we'll store that in our struct.
 There might also be a `pub` at the front of the definition, so we'll store that as an `Option<T>` of some kind.
 Then there are parentheses, so we'll store those too.
 What about the contents of the parentheses (the arguments)?
 There might be nothing there, and there might be a bunch of stuff there.
 The arguments have names, types, and potentially trait or lifetime bounds, so we'll store that as well.
 This goes on and on until you've built a collection of structs and enums that represent the various bits and pieces of Rust code.
 This is what the [`syn`][syn-docs] crate does for you.
 We'll come back to `syn` in a minute.

 ### Types of Procedural Macros
 There are three basic kinds of procedural macros: function-like, attribute-like, and custom derive.
-The procedural macros page in the [Unstable Book][proc-macro-unstable] contains really useful information about how these are different from one another, and how to define them.
+The procedural macros page in the [Unstable Book][proc_macros_rust_book] contains really useful information about how these are different from one another, and how to define them.

 #### Attribute-like
 An attribute-like procedural macro can be used to create a custom attribute like this: